 support or fabric support without technical restraints, allowing the artist

 complete freedom of expression while maintaining archival stability. (from

 the Oil Pastel Society website.)
-For examples of oil pastel, see Wildflowers,
+For examples of oil pastel, see After the Rain, Wildflowers,

 Culp Valley or Sacred